seqan/seqan/manual/source/Tutorial/SequenceFileIO.rst

 Similar to reading, sequence files can be written record-by-record or as a whole.

-For record-wise writing, we use the function :dox:`StreamConcept#writeRecord writeRecord`.
+For record-wise writing, we use the function :dox:`StreamConcept#writeRecord`.
 This function expects as parameters, the :dox:`StreamConcept` to write to, the data to write, followed by the format tag.
 The following example writes an identifier and a sequence :dox:`StringSet` record-by-record to stdout.